 You remember Tim Donaghy?

-For the conspiracy theorists and those who think the NBA conspiracy theorists are full of it, this is the post for you.
+For both the conspiracy theorists and those who think the NBA conspiracy theorists are full of crap, this is the post for you.

 You may wonder what he’s been up to since his release from prison two years ago.
 Well he did some fantastic work on Deadspin during a few recent NBA Finals series.
 He pointed out numerous blown calls for each game, quarter-by-quarter.

 I would just like to add that the views expressed by Mr. Tim Donaghy are strictly his own, not mine or any other individual affiliated with the website.
 I’m not saying he’s right or wrong, and it’s up to you to decide if you think he’s telling the truth or not.